 Why Business People Speak Like Idiots: A Bullfighter’s Guide

 by Brian Fugere, Chelsea Hardaway & Jon Warshawsky

-Jargon has infested business writing, with MBA-brainwashed middle managers trying too hard to sound smart and savvy.
-Instead, their jargon makes them sound like they’re covering up some con or a lack of talent.
-Unfortunately, executive bull-kaka has seeped into the writing of students and aspiring young professionals, who think that’s how they’re supposed to communicate.
+Jargon has infested business writing, with MBA-brainwashed managers trying too hard to sound smart and savvy.
+Instead, their jargon makes them sound like they’re hiding something, such as a lack of talent.
+Unfortunately, executive bull-kaka has seeped into the writing of students and aspiring young professionals.
 This book by some former Deloitte consultants dispels that notion.
 (Ironically, Deloitte still spews jargon in its promotional materials.)

 On that note, the ultimate secret to improving your writing is to read, read, and read…

-In addition to Wired, find other well-written publications, such as The New Yorker, and read them on a regular basis.
-And if you’re alone, read them out loud, so you can hear the rhythms and language choices.
+In addition to Wired, regularly read other well-written publications, such as The New Yorker and The Atlantic Monthly.
+If you’re alone, read them out loud, so you can hear the rhythms and language choices.

 By the way, as a young writer at MCA Records, I listened to comedy albums while driving to work.
 This got me in the right mood every morning while helping me learn timing and word choices.
 Smart comedians have an uncanny ability to sense what an audience will enjoy, and they deliver with distinctive style.